 I can’t say enough about how much fun we had with these links.
 We played with them as chains, hooked them on the stroller or other toys, and even now at 18 months she likes to wear “bracelets.”
 This is a multipurpose toy that is a huge hit, without breaking the bank.

 I won’t lie, the first year these weren’t really used for stacking.
-C mainly chewed on them or banged these rings together.
-However, she loved taking them off the stand, and now at 18 months is learning to stack them in order.
+C mainly chewed on them or banged these cups together.
+However, she loved rolling them around, and now at 18 months is learning to stack them in order.
 Another affordable gift that will be a hit for more than just a month!

 These aren’t your average soft blocks.
 The interesting rattles and shapes inside the blocks provide additional fun and learning as your little one figures out how to separate the pieces.
 They’re then rewarded with fun sounds.
 Blocks are obviously great for stacking and catch as well!